Application Deadline: ongoing

 - You have only three minutes for your talk.

-- Your talk must be about a science, technology, engineering, medicine or maths-based topic.
+- Your talk must be on a science, technology, engineering, medicine or maths-based topic.

 - You may not use PowerPoint or other similar presentation software.